jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 This is how you can leverage these plugins :

 - `jerkar jacoco#` : does `doDefault` but unit tests will be instrumented by Jacoco code coverage tool
 - `jerkar jacoco# -jacoco#produceHtml` : same but also set the `JkBuildPluginJacoco#produceHtml` field to `true`.
 It leads in producing an html report along the standard jacoco.exec binary report

 - `jerkar doDefault sonar#verify` : does the default + execute the `verify` method located in the sonar plugin (launch a sonar analysis)
 Analysis is launched on a local SonarQube server unless you specify specific Sonar settings.
 Sonar will leverage of jacoco report
 - `jerkar doDefault verify sonar# jacoco#` : launches the `doDefault` and `verify` methods and activates the jacoco and sonar plugins.
 Sonar plugin hooks the `JkBuild verify` method by launching a SonarQube analysis

-## Power of the build API
+## Build API

 Jerkar framework comes with a fluent style API making a joy to perform all kind of thing generally encountered in build domain.
 Almost all classes coming from this API are <strong>immutable</strong> providing a high degree of robustness and reusability.

+The follow will give you some ideas of what you can accomplish with this API.
 To have more insight, please visit [Javadoc](http://jerkar.github.io/javadoc/latest/index.html).

 ### File manipulation & selection